Ulaanbaatar Entry Requirements

 Required Vaccinations

-• Yellow fever vaccination certificate required if arriving from or transiting through a yellow fever endemic country
+• Yellow Fever vaccination certificate is required if arriving from a country with risk of Yellow Fever transmission.

 Recommended Vaccinations